CahanLab/CellNet/README.md

 ## Ways to Run CellNet

 #### Web application
 The web application takes as input an expression matrix (counts, TPM, or FPKM), and sample meta-data.
-The applciation performs CellNet analysis.
+The application performs CellNet analysis.
 Additionally, this tool includes analysis of many state-of-the-art differentiation protocols, so that you can benchmark your results against those commonly used methods:

 [CellNet web app](https://cahanlab.org/agnosticCellNet_web/)